algorand/pyteal/docs/sourcemap.rst

         annotate_teal_concise=False,
     )

-Here we are enabling the source map and requesting annotated teal by setting :code:`with_sourcemaps=True` and :code:`annotate_teal=True`.
+Here we are enabling the source map and requesting annotated TEAL by setting :code:`with_sourcemaps=True` and :code:`annotate_teal=True`.
 :code:`pcs_in_sourcemap=True` will add the program counters to the source map.
-Finally, we customize the annotated teal to have a header row with column names, and get as many columns as available by specifying :code:`annotate_teal_headers=True` and :code:`annotate_teal_concise=False`.
+Finally, we customize the annotated TEAL to have a header row with column names, and get as many columns as available by specifying :code:`annotate_teal_headers=True` and :code:`annotate_teal_concise=False`.

-3. Grab annotated teal from result
+3. Grab annotated TEAL from result
 ----------------------------------

 The newer :code:`compile(...)` methods return objects that contain source map information: